mrocklin/thesis/search-direct.md

 \label{fig:search-left}
 \end{figure}

 A blind search may find sub-optimal solutions.
 For example consider the strategy that takes the left-most node at each step as in Figure \ref{fig:search-left}.
-This arrives at a node cost 21.
+This process arrives at a node cost 21.
 In this particular case that node is scored relatively poorly.
 The search process was cheap but the result was poor.

 ~~~~~~~~~Python
 def leftmost(children, objective, isvalid, node):